akankshavns/LearnJS/README.md

-# JSHelper
+# LearnJS

 ### :information_desk_person: Hey there!
-Welcome to JSHelper Repository!!
+Welcome to LearnJS Repository!!

-Adding few JavaSript problems and their solutions if the file `JSProblemDocument.js` above.

-If want to checkout the website from where I got the problems.
-Checkout [here](https://javascript.onl/problems/).
+Checkout JavaScript Architecture, ES6 Features and more.